typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

                       int maxevents, int timeout);
 ```

 After creating an epoll instance (identified by a file descriptor) we can register sockets (also identified by file descriptors) with `epoll_ctl`.
 Typically we will register to be notified of the “read-ready” (`EPOLLIN`) and “write-ready” (`EPOLLOUT`) events on that socket.
 Finally, the actual polling is implemented with `epoll_wait`, which sleeps until the next I/O event is ready or the `timeout` expires.
+Thus we can use it to implement a  `PollingExecutorScheduler`.

 As previously mentioned, these sorts of polling APIs are ubiquitous and not just for working directly with sockets.
-For example, [libcurl](https://curl.se/libcurl/) (the C library behind the well-known CLI) exposes a function for polling for I/O on all ongoing HTTP connections.
+For example, [libcurl](https://curl.se/libcurl/) (the C library behind the well-known CLI) exposes a function for polling for I/O on all ongoing HTTP requests.

 ```c
 #include <curl/curl.h>